 Linking our commitment to executive compensation.
 In February of 2022, the Human Resources Committee revised the metrics for our performance share grants and added a clean megawatt installed metric to reflect our commitment to our clean energy commitment.

 Providing tools and programs to empower customers.
-APS’s demand-response programs use a virtual network of smart home products, like thermostats, water heaters, and energy storage to reduce energy use on Arizona’s hottest summer days and shift energy demand to when more solar power is available.
-This shift is just one of the strategies and innovative solutions for our customers to use to help us reduce carbon emissions to meet our clean energy goals.
+APS’s demand response programs use a virtual network of smart home products, like thermostats, water heaters and energy storage to reduce energy use on Arizona’s hottest summer days and shift energy demand to when more solar power is available.
+This shift is just one of the strategies and innovative solutions our customers can use to help us reduce carbon emissions to meet our clean energy goals.

 Going beyond the generation mix to help reduce emissions in other sectors.
-To help achieve a cleaner environment and enable more drivers to adopt electric vehicles (EVs), APS is providing business customers with free EV-charging equipment, installation and maintenance through the Take Charge AZ program.
-As of year-end 2022, we have installed 668 Level 2 (L2) charging ports at businesses, schools and government buildings across Arizona with more stations expected to be added through 2023.
-In addition, in partnership with Electrify Commercial®, we installed five new Direct Current Fast Charger (DCFC) charging stations throughout Arizona.
+To help achieve a cleaner environment and enable more drivers to adopt electric vehicles (EVs), APS has provided business customers with free EV-charging equipment, installation and maintenance through the Take Charge AZ Program.
+As of year-end 2023, we have installed 704 Level 2 (L2) charging ports at customer locations.
+While in effect for the majority of 2023, the program was closed to new customers by the Arizona Corporation Commission in December 2023.
+In addition, in partnership with Electrify Commercial®, we installed five Direct Current Fast Charger (DCFC) charging stations throughout Arizona.
 The Arizona locations are in Sedona, Show Low, Globe, Payson and Prescott.
-APS is excited to increase access to charging stations in our local communities and enable more drivers to go electric.

 Coal Reduction